dmd-program/dmd-400-sp17/capstone-project-proposal.md

      * What research resources available to you?
 10. **Questions for your proposal reviewers**
     * List three questions that might help you better some aspect of the project.
 Avoid vague questions such as, “_Is this a good project_?” or “_What should I do?_”.
 Instead focus your questions on the specific areas of your project that could benefit from feedback.

+## Submission details

+1. Did you write the statement in essay form and is it at least 150 words?
+If so, upload the work statement as an MS Word Document to Canvas by the indicated deadline.

 ## Grading rubric